DrCipherSentinel/100-python-programs/README.md

 # 100-python-programs
-This Repo contains 100 basic to intermediate python programs which helps in your logic building and problem solving.
+This Repo contains 100 basic to intermediate python programs which helped me in logic building and problem solving.